MaJinWakeUp/rerank/README.md

 # What is This
 This is a Matlab implementation of our paper  ***Improving Object Retrieval Quality by Integration of Similarity Propagation and Query Expansion***.
 Noting that in our paper, we combined our re-rank method with four different image search approaches, namely, BOW, TEMB, RMAC and ASMK.
-While this repository is an example  of **RMAC**.
+While this repository is only an example  of **RMAC**.
 If you want to use our re-rank method in other approaches, please add `cast_rerank.m` function after initial rank step as in `test_ramc.m`.
 In this repository, we implement:
 * A modified version of RMAC.
 (For original RMAC, see [gtolias/rmac][7])
 * Our re-rank method SP and FU.
 Results of  QE and Pagerank are also presented.